starknet-io/starknet.js/www/versioned_docs/version-5.19.5/guides/create_account.md

 > Level: easy.

 Here, we will create a wallet with the Open Zeppelin smart contract v0.5.1.
-The contract class is already implemented in both Testnet 1 & 2.
+The contract class is already implemented in Testnet.
 This contract is coded in Cairo 0, so it will not survive the upcoming re-genesis of Starknet.

 ```typescript